How do I pay?

 When should I arrive and how long will I stay at RlT?

-- RIT classes for the Spring start on Tuesday, January 16.
+- RIT classes for the Fall start on Monday, August 26.

 According to immigration regulations, you must return to your home country within 30 days after the end date as it shows on your I-20 or DS2019 certificates.

 For a complete calendar which includes holidays and breaks, please visit: www.rit.edu/calendar.